 While we encourage children to bring found objects, their stories, photos and comforters to Kindergarten, we discourage toys from home.
-It is challenging to look after special toys during session, the loss or damage of which can cause distress.
-We provide opportunities for all children to celebrate something special from home throughout the course of the year with our Treasure Box.
+It can be challenging to look after special toys during session, the loss or damage of which may cause distress.
+We provide opportunities for all children to celebrate toys or treasures from home throughout the course of the year with our Treasure Box.

-Treasure Box
+Treasure Box (all groups)

-Throughout the year, the children from all groups will have the opportunity to take our Treasure Box home with them to select something special to put inside and bring back to Kinder to show the group.
+Throughout the year, the children from all groups will have the opportunity to take our Treasure Box home with them to select something special to put inside and bring back to Kinder to present to the group.